Night Ferry: History

 Competition from air services also affected the train.
 The Night Ferry was withdrawn on 31 October 1980.

 Rolling stock

 For the commencement of the service, 12 sleeping carriages (numbered 3788-3799) were built by ANF Industrie for the CIWL to an adapted design to fit the British loading gauge in 1935/36.
 A further six (3800-3805) were built in 1939 by the Compagnie Générale de Construction in St Denis, but did not enter service until 1946.

 A final seven (3983-3989) were built in 1952, also built at St Denis, to replace wartime losses.
 In addition to sleeping cars, the train normally included two SNCF Fourgon baggage vans.
-The National Railway Museum in York has preserved 3792, while the Bluebell Railway in East Grinstead has 3801.
+The National Railway Museum in York has preserved 3792 and has it on display at their Locomotion Museum in Shildon.
+The Bluebell Railway in East Grinstead had 3801 until 2022.
+The latter carriage was destroyed fire in 2025.